FDio/archived-cicn/README.md

-Viper Player for ICN
+Viper Player for hICN

 ====================================================

-This application is designed to provide a tool to test the adaptation video streaming using the ICN protocol stack.
+This application is designed to provide a tool to test the adaptation video streaming using the hICN protocol stack.

 Dependencies
 ------------

 - ffmpeg
-- libboost-system-dev
 - libparc
-- libccnx-common
-- libccnx-transport-rta
-- long-bow
-- libxml2
-- libcurl4
-- libdash
-- libicnet
+- libhicntransport-dev
-- Qt5.7
+- Qt5.9
 - QtAV

 Build the dependencies